Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/EvergreenNotes/Your anxiety is telling you everything that could go wrong not what will go wrong.md

 [[Anxiety]] can be very overwhelming because you are getting a non-stop feed of every negative situation that could happen. () These thoughts can often feel very irrational because we know that not every bad thing will happen, but our [[subconscious]]/[[subconscious]] does not know that. [[We value our biggest insecurities because they protect us from the biggest threats]]

 The reason this happens is rooted in [[Neuroscience]]. [[Anxiety]] is at it's core a warning system, which means that it is a big part of [[human survival]]/[[human advancement]].
 As we satisfy more and more of the [[Hierachy of Needs]] our need for such an advanced warning system grows less and less.
-In modern society, our [[anxiety]] can seem like a irrational response, but it is just our brain doing what is has evolved to do. #TO/EXPLORE/RESEARCH Is modern over compensation or just the next natural step in human [[evolution]].
+In modern society, our [[anxiety]] can seem like a irrational response, but it is just our brain doing what is has evolved to do. #TO/EXPLORE/RESEARCH Is modern over compensation or just the next natural step in human [[Evolution]].

 #TO/EXPLORE/RESEARCH Is [[anxiety]] purely involuntary or can it come out of obsessiveness/[[OCD]]?